PatrickPicca/cs179iMPTCPvsMPQUIC/README.md

     <br>mptcpize run -d python3 ./server.py
 4. In a mininet xterm for your desired client host, run the following command:
     <br>mptcpize run -d python3 ./client.py
+    <br> Both these scripts executes the Perf stat process onto the mptcpize client and server.

 The mptcpize command forces the any TCP socket program to run MPTCP on top of the process.